 Entering into company administration has many benefits, especially for a company that is commercially viable but is struggling with excessive debts and threats from creditors or potential lawsuits.

 However, it’s not the only solution for your business, nor is it the ideal one for many companies.
 Not all struggling businesses will benefit from entering administration; some may be better suited to other arrangements with their creditors.

-Company administration is a legal procedure that allows your company to protect itself from legal action.
-The process allows insolvent companies to work out whether continued business is possible.
+Company administration is a legal procedure that allows your company to protect itself from legal action and restructure to continue trading.
+Administration allows insolvent companies to work out whether continued business is possible.

-One of the biggest advantages is that it places all legal actions placed against your company on hold and protects it from the threat of liquidation via a winding up order.
+One of the biggest advantages of company administration is that it places on hold all legal actions placed against your company.
+Entering administration protects your company from the threat of liquidation via a winding up order.

 Administration is best suited to businesses with significant assets and predictable, steady cash flow.
 If your company has limited assets and weak cash flow, it may be more beneficial to propose a Company Voluntary Arrangement instead.

-The process is also public.
+Another downside of administration is that it’s public.
 Companies in administration are legally required to inform their clients, creditors and employees that they are in administration via a note specifying so in invoices and other correspondence.

 Administration is an expensive process and is only suitable for companies with sufficient cash flow and assets.
 Small companies with limited assets and cash flow are often better suited to a Creditors’ Voluntary Liquidation (CVL) or CVA in the event of insolvency.

 If your company is insolvent and faces the threat of legal action from its creditors, it may be in yours, the company’s and its creditors best interests to consider appointing an Administrator.
 However, administration is not for all companies and may not be your best step forward.